-Meanwhile, interviews and internal documents show medical examiners in the Shasta, Sacramento and Santa Clara counties, meanwhile, investigating the deaths of children and infants who have an increased recognition of Coronovirus infection rates in children with mysterious inflammatory symptoms Are among
+Meanwhile, interviews and internal documents show medical examiners in the Shasta, Sacramento and Santa Clara counties, meanwhile, investigating the deaths of children and infants who have increased recognition of Coronavirus infection rates in children with mysterious inflammatory symptoms Are among

 Researchers tracking genetic mutations of the virus jump from an unknown animal host to humans, occurring in November.
 China’s first documented illnesses began in early December.